Convex-Dev/convex-web/src/main/resources/markdown/vision.md

 ## Join the Convex Adventure: Building Tomorrow, Together!

-**Community and Ecosystem:** The Convex Foundation is like the conductor in a grand symphony, orchestrating an open, decentralized ecosystem where visionaries, builders, and dreamers unite to shape an internet of value that supports **open economic systems**.
+**Community and Ecosystem:** The Convex Foundation is like the conductor in a grand symphony, orchestrating an open, decentralized ecosystem where visionaries, builders, and dreamers unite to shape an internet of value that supports open economic systems.

 **Our Commitment:** We're not just building tech; we're building a movement.
 Here's what we promise: